evebalog/CV/README.md

 Ability to develop/motivate others by identifying training gaps and establishing SMART objectives.

 #### Prioritization
 I'm able to prioritize workload effectively to meet tight deadlines under pressure.
-After graduating at Makers, I've realised that I've made quite a few mistakes in terms of getting myself ready to apply for jobs, such as not updating my CV to reflect skills and capabilities that would demonstrate my competence to be a junior software developer, not writing READMEs for my projects, etc. Therefore I've written a list of priorities that I can follow to get back on track:
+After graduating at Makers, I've realised that I've made quite a few mistakes in terms of getting myself ready to apply for jobs, including, but not limited to, not updating my CV to reflect skills and capabilities that would demonstrate my competence to be a junior software developer, not writing READMEs for my projects.
+Therefore I've written a list of priorities that I can follow to get back on track:
-- [x] Write a to-do list with order of priority (check!)
+- [x] Write a to-do list in order of priority (check!)
+- [x] Check grammar and spelling before committing to GitHub (WIP)
 - [x] Update CV to demonstrate skills relevant to the jobs I want to apply for
 - [ ] Provide evidence for the skills highlighted in CV
 - [ ] Link most exciting projects to CV (even if they are unfinished)